DHTMLX/docs-spreadsheet/docs/mcp-server.md

 [DHTMLX Spreadsheet](/) applications depend on getting [formulas](/functions/), [cell formatting](/data_formatting/), [data loading](/loading_data/), and [sheet management](/working_with_sheets/) exactly right.
 None of that comes from memorized training data: it takes current formula syntax, the API methods Spreadsheet ships today, and configuration options that haven't changed since.

-The DHTMLX MCP server fixes this by putting the live Spreadsheet reference one query away, wherever the assistant is working.
+The DHTMLX MCP server addresses this by giving the assistant direct access to the live Spreadsheet reference wherever it's working.
 Point it at [number formats](/number_formatting/), the [Sheet Manager API](/api/overview/sheetmanager_overview/), or [data loading](/loading_data/), and it checks the current documentation before generating a single line of code.

 ### MCP endpoint